List of Felicity characters: Elena Tyler

 Played by Tangi Miller.
 Elena is Felicity's first lab partner and also lives on Felicity's floor in the dorm.
 She is from New York and prior to University she lived with her widowed father.
 Her mother died of cancer when she was "very young."
 Elena is from a working-class background and her tuition is paid through scholarships.
 She is a fiercely competitive and driven student with plans to attend medical school.
 She appears more confident and direction driven than Felicity, but, as they become closer, she opens up and reveals some her own insecurities.
 Elena has a few romantic relationships through the course of the show.
 She dates Blair, a fellow student, for the first half of her freshman year until Felicity catches Blair and Elena's best friend in an affair.
 After seeing the two for herself, Elena ends the relationship by punching Blair in the face.
 These events bring Elena and Felicity closer together as friends.
 Later that year, Elena embarks on an affair with her much older professor, Dr. McGrath.
 She volunteers to fill in for his assistant in the evenings and the two develop a relationship after a string of flirtations.
-Later it becomes apparent that she is only one of several students he has cunningly seduced.
+Later it becomes apparent that she is only one of several students he has seduced.
 Elena's most significant relationship is with Tracy, a virgin.
 They become engaged but ultimately do not marry.
-Elena is killed in a car accident in season four, but remains alive in alternate timeline due to Felicity's spontaneous time travel.